WolfDen133/WFT/README.md

-# WFT
+# WFT - 1.1.0
 ### Hello, and welcome to **WFT**.

 ![](logo.png)

+### NOW IN API 4.0

-This is the offical recode of my old plugin WFT, witch had some issues.
-Overall I was not happy with the result, the code was messy, it was all in one file, there was useless and in-efficent code, with a hard api to use, so decided to recode it.
+This is the official recode of my old plugin WFT, witch had some issues.
+Overall I was not happy with the result, the code was messy, it was all in one file, there was useless and in-efficient code, with a hard api to use, so decided to recode it.

-I have added features, because I felt the plugin needed them, and removed features, as some of the features where not needed.
+I have added features, because I felt the plugin needed them, and removed features, as some features where not needed.

 ## Features added